ComplianceAsCode/auditree-harvest/CONTRIBUTING.md

 # Contributing

-If you want to add to the harvest tool, please familiarize yourself with the code & our [Coding Standards][].
+If you want to add to harvest, please familiarise yourself with the code & our [Coding Standards][].
 Before you submit a PR, please [file an issue][new collab] to request collaborator access.

-## Assumptions and pre-requisites

-The following is a list of topics that contributors **should already** be comfortable with in order to contribute to `harvest`.
-Details on these topics are outside of the scope of the `harvest` documentation.

-- [Python][python]

-  Moderate to advanced experience with Python code is necessary to contribute to the `harvest`.

-- Python [unit tests][python-unit-tests]

-  An understanding of the Python unit testing framework including mocking and patching is expected and needed to write unit tests for any `harvest` contribution.

-- [Jinja2][jinja2]

-  Familiarity with [Jina2][jinja2] is useful if you're looking to write templated reports.

-- Auditree [compliance framework][auditree-framework]

-  Typical use cases for `harvest` center around gather evidence from an evidence locker and optionally formatting, filtering, and manipulating that evidence into readable reports.
-  To that end, a general understanding of the Auditree [compliance framework][auditree-framework] is useful.
+If you would like to contribute reports, either add them via PR to [Arboretum][] or push to your own repository & let us know of its existence.

+Follow the guidelines outlined in the [generating reports][] section of the harvest docs when contributing reports to [Arboretum][].

 ## Code formatting and style